 Gibbs fails to show for an award ceremony.
 His excuse: he was working a case.
 He fills Jenny in on the details, which don't amount to much.

 Jenny: [W]hy aren't you there?
 Gibbs: I just got the call five minutes ago.
 Jenny:Oh.
 And the awards ceremony started thirty minutes ago!
 Gibbs: Well, you know me, I like to get a head start on things.

 When Tony is framed for murder, all the evidence seems to point to him, much to Abby's displeasure.
 When she finds contrary evidence, she perks right up.

-Abby's assistant: (turns away from her slowly — He did it)
+(Abby's assistant turns away from her slowly with a freaked out expression - because he did it)